SpongewareEnthusiast/0425-auk-pokemon-api/README.md

 * Fix the structure
 * Provide instruction how to run
 * Add unit tests
-* Add types frmo Pydantic
+* Add types frmo Pydantic - DONE
 # 0425-auk-pokemon-api
 For the interview
 Random Pokémon Endpoint